 Be sure to look around for even more awesome content!

-Don’t forget to Join the Tribe and get this pumping bag checklist and more resources for moms!
+Don’t forget to Join the Working Mom Collective and get this pumping bag checklist and more resources for moms!

 Overnight oatmeal make-ahead breakfast to the rescue!
 Rather than baking lactation cookies with all the calories, this is an alternative with similar powerful ingredients.
 I like to make it in a Mason jar and make more than one serving at a time.
 Then just heat up in the microwave and enjoy.